nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 });
 ```

-Now you can run `nx build shell` to build all the `shell` and all the implicit dependencies in production mode.
+Now you can run `nx build host` to build all the `host` and all the implicit dependencies in production mode.

-> Again, if you don't use [Nx Cloud's Distributed Tasks Execution](/using-nx/dte) using Module Federation will likely be slower than building everything in a single process.
+> Again, if you don't use [Nx Cloud's Distributed Tasks Execution](/using-nx/dte) using Module Federation will be slower than building everything in a single process.
 It's only if you enable Distributed Tasks Execution, your CI will be able to build each remote on a separate machine, in parallel, (or not build it at all and retrieve it from cache), which will reduce the CI time.

 After running that command you'll see the following artifacts in `dist` folder.